Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Survey Methodology

 \subsection{Search Methodology}

 This section outlines our search procedure.
 We start with a preliminary search, followed by a repository search and snowballing.

 {\textbf{Preliminary Search.}} Prior to systematically searching online repositories, we conduct a preliminary search.
 The goal of the preliminary search is to gain a deeper understanding of the field and assess whether there is a sufficient number of publications to allow for subsequent analysis.
-In particular, we collect bias mitigation publications from four existing surveys (see Section \ref{section_background}): \begin{itemize} \item Mehrabi et al.~\cite{mehrabi2021survey} : 24 bias mitigation methods; \item Pessach and Shmueli~\cite{pessach2020algorithmic,pessach2022review}: 30 bias mitigation methods; \item Dunkelau and Leuschel~\cite{dunkelau2019fairness}: 40 bias mitigation methods; \item Caton and Haas~\cite{caton2020fairness}: 70 bias mitigation methods. \end{itemize} In total, we collect 100 unique bias mitigation methods from these four surveys.
+In particular, we collect bias mitigation publications from four existing surveys (see Section \ref{section_background}): \begin{itemize} \item \citet{mehrabi2021survey} : 24 bias mitigation methods; \item \citet{pessach2022review}: 30 bias mitigation methods; \item \citet{dunkelau2019fairness}: 40 bias mitigation methods; \item \citet{caton2020fairness}: 70 bias mitigation methods. \end{itemize} In total, we collect 100 unique publications with bias mitigation methods from these four surveys.

 {\textbf{Repository Search.}} After the preliminary search, we conduct a search of six established online repositories (IEEE, ACM, ScienceDirect, Scopus, arXiv, and Google Scholar).